 OTHER ARTISTS ABOUT PÉTER WOLF

-Tamás Hacki, Péter’s long time colleague of Ex Antiquis, “Péter not only is a talented musician, but a gifted entertainer and stage personality as well.
+Tamás Hacki, Péter’s long-time colleague of Ex Antiquis, comments, “Péter isn’t only a talented musician, but a gifted entertainer and stage personality as well.
 Since 1969, we have performed together in over three thousand concerts.
-He has been an agreeable and reliable friend with an indomitable sense of humour: he knows every facet of irony, sarcasm and satire – which can sometimes be recognized in his arrangements, too.
+He has been an agreeable and reliable friend with an indomitable sense of humour: he knows every facet of irony, sarcasm and satire – which can sometimes be recognised in his arrangements, too.
 Péter is quite unbeatable as a musical director during studio recordings; not least because of his psychological and organisational qualities, he always succeeds in bringing the best out of symphony orchestras and jazz and pop artists alike.”
 (2008)

 EUROVISION INVOLVEMENT YEAR BY YEAR